JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 kotlin.build.report.build_scan.custom_values_limit=1500
 ```

-If this amount is exceeded, you can see a following message in logs:
+If this number is exceeded, you can see the following message in the logs:

 ```
 Maximum number of custom values (1,500) exceeded